-Seth Wieck has been a butcher, a farmer, a dishwasher, a technical writer, and an ad copywriter.
-He now teaches and remodels houses in Amarillo, Texas, where he lives with his wife and three children.
+I’ve been a butcher, a farmer, a dishwasher, a technical writer, and an ad copywriter.
+I now teach and remodel houses in Amarillo, Texas, where I live with my wife and three children.

 Thanks for reading.
 You can find more prose and poetry at a variety of places around the Internet and print, including: